-Murfreesboro, Arkansas: Crater of Diamonds State ParkThousands of real diamonds have been dug up, including the 40.23-carat "Uncle Sam."
+Murfreesboro, Arkansas: Crater of Diamonds State ParkThousands of real diamonds have been dug up in these regularly plowed fields of dirt, including the 40.23-carat "Uncle Sam."
 It's the only place in the world where the public can search for diamonds and keep what they find.

 Crater of Diamonds State Park

 - Two miles southeast of Murfreesboro on Hwy 301.
 Bring an extra set of clothes and sunscreen; you'll get dirty and wet, and the crater has no shade.

 - Summer daily 8-8, off-season 8-5 (Call to verify)

 - RA Rates:

 - Worth a Detour

 Visitor Tips and News About Crater of Diamonds State Park

 Mining for diamonds is not what I'd expected.
 It turns out that the Crater is not an actual crater but an open field of very hard dirt that is plowed up every few months.
 I didn't have any luck, found nothing of value after digging in 103 degrees heat for two hours.
 However, there is a water park on site to enjoy after getting down and dirty.[Vicki Stevison, 08/12/2014]

 We visited here after I heard about the park on the Duggars TV show several years ago.
 I knew my son would love to dig in the dirt and look for hidden treasures.
 We brought our own shovel, buckets and garden tools.
 We also brought a lawn chair and I was so glad we did.
 We intended to use one of the buckets to sit on, but instead put sifted dirt in one and rocks in the other.
 We rented a sifter and some knee pads (next time we will bring our own knee pads).